asusoda/asu-soda-newsite/README.md

 ### The Software Developers Association

-This is the directory for SoDA's new ReactJS website.
+This is the directory for SoDA's new React/Vite website.

 ## How to run website locally